gatling/gatling/src/docs/content/tutorials/installation/index.md

 Make sure to use the latest version as documented on [our website](https://gatling.io/open-source/).

-In particular, don't use milestones (M versions) you could find on maven central, those are not documented and released only for internal use or [FrontLine](https://gatling.io/gatling-frontline/) customers.
+In particular, don't use milestones (M versions) you could find on maven central, those are not documented and released only for internal use or [Gatling Enterprise](/enterprise/) customers.

 ## Using the Bundle